White Sox 7, Orioles 2

 But nothing Beattie does can likely change the ugly state of a once-promising season.

-It's not certain whether the Orioles will make another deal before today's trade deadline.
+It's not certain whether the Orioles will make another deal before Sunday's trade deadline.

 "It's hard to say," Beattie said.
 "Two days ago I don't know if I would have said we would have been able to do this.
 There's a lot of phone calls still going on.
 But whether there's more coming I couldn't really tell."